-- For the filling, wash and strain black sesame seeds, and let it dry.
+- For the filling, wash, and strain black sesame seeds, and let them dry.
 Roast the sesame seeds in a pan or wok until it gives out a nutty fragrance.
 Coarse grind the sesame seeds.

 - Melt jaggery in a pan, and add it to the ground sesame seeds.
-Filling for the pithas is ready.
+The filling for the pithas is ready.

 C) Making the final version of Sweet